stiofanEimeid/the-online-cookbook/README.md

 ## Data Structure

-I choose to use MongoDB, a 'NoSQl' database, in order to implement the knowledge I'd accrued from the module mini-project.
-In addition, I was aware the next milestone project would involve using a SQL.
+I choose to use MongoDB, a 'NoSQl' database, in order to implement the knowledge I'd gained from the module mini-project.
+In addition, I was aware the next milestone project would involve using a SQL database.
 As such, this was my only opportunity to work with a NoSQL database for a milestone project.
-Suitability?

-The recipe collection and user collection share a common key-value pair, "username", which links the two collections.
-The recipe entry takes the username of the user who created it.
+Each recipe document contains an 'author' key whose value is the name of the user who created it, stored as 'name' in the relevant user document.
+This links the two collections.
 Each recipe can only have one creator and may therefore be described as a one-to-one relationship between each recipe and the user who created it.
 However, a user can have many recipes attributed to them.
 As such, a one-to-many relationship exists between the user and the recipes created by them.

 ### Recipe Collection